 Clear PVC Panels enhance the use of any structure.
-However the Clear PVC used to give the visibility is not as strong as the white PVC fabric and so precautions are necessary to ensure a safe and durable structure is achieved.
+However, the Clear PVC used to give the visibility is not as strong or stable as the white PVC fabric.

 For roof panels of 20m upwards we recommend using a thicker 0.75mm clear PVC as the strength is slightly higher.

-If installing in cold weather it is necessary to ensure the clear panels are warm and supple before unfolding and fitting.
+The manufacturer’s specification for Clear PVC indicates that it can be subject to shrinkage, which can be as much as 4%, and be particularly bad in cold weather.
+If installing in cold weather, it is necessary to ensure the clear panels are warm and supple before unfolding and fitting.

 The chemicals that provide uv stability and plasticisers that keep the fabric supple are not clear and so they are minimised in clear fabrics.
 This means that the lifespan of clear fabric will be shorter than other fabrics and will suffer the effects of uv degregration more rapidly.

 It should also be noted that at a microscopic level PVC fabrics are not homogeneous surfaces.
-Thus water vapour can get in to the fabrics making them look foggy.
+Water vapour can get into the fabrics making them look foggy.
 Exposure to heat and light will drive this vapour off returning the windows to their normal clarity.